v3nky13/blindcoding/README.md

 # Blindcoding

 ## Overview
-A simple project using tkinter library in python
+A small project using tkinter library in python.<br>
-Made for a competition event that tests user's mental programming abilities
+Made for a competition event that tests user's mental programming abilities.

 ## Dependencies
 - Python3